Understanding Fire Safety and the Use of Foam Sheathing

 Additionally, the Foam Sheathing Committee (FSC) of the American Chemistry Council (ACC) has created the flyer below (click on the image to view a larger version) to summarize key concepts for builders, designers and building officials to consider.

 Everyone involved in building construction is focused on providing as many safe and code compliant options to the market as possible.
-This generally results in the best engineered, economic and compliant solutions for any given project.
-If we allow emotion to drive decision making and take away generally accepted engineering practice, there may be significant unintended consequences.
-It’s important to remain focused on providing the most economical, safe and code-compliant solutions.
-Many companies have worked hard to create highly engineered, safe and innovative product offerings.
+This generally results in the best engineered, economic and code compliant solutions for any given project.
+If we allow a calamity, like Grenfell is, to drive decision making and make generally accepted engineering and code compliant practice more restrictive or onerous, there may be significant unintended consequences.
+It's important to remain focused on providing the most economical, safe and code-compliant solutions.
+Many companies have worked hard to create highly engineered, safe and innovative product offerings, which have helped buildings deploy high performance solutions using multifaceted moisture protection and energy saving characteristics.
+Hence, all decisions made in the context of one event today can easily thwart positive advancements, which is blood that makes the U.S. construction industry great.

 - London's Grenfell Fire: Will Plastics Be Inappropriately Blamed?